lipupini/lipupini/README.md

 I hope that the module architecture makes for a good workflow, especially being open to merging new modules.
 In theory, modules could just as easily be Composer packages and not have a `module` directory at all.
 The current architecture can still work seamlessly with the Composer pattern as well.

-Email apps [at] dup.bz if you'd like a point of contact or post in [discussions](https://github.com/instalution/lipupini/discussions) or [issues](https://github.com/instalution/lipupini/issues)!
+Email apps [at] dup.bz if you'd like a point of contact or post in [discussions](https://github.com/instalution/lipupini/issues)!
 Please reach out if you begin to find any aspect frustrating or feel that it should be done in a different way.

 If you want to use Lipupini for your artist portfolio or business website, I will support your effort.